isomerpages/moe-lakesidepri/index.md

             students.
           link_text: Check more here
           link_url: /p6-ecg/
-        - title: "Celebrating Dad: A Fathers’ Day Event by LSPS x PSG"
-          date: 04 June 2025
-          announcement: As part of our Father’s Day celebrations, Lakeside Primary collaborated with the Parent Support Group (PSG) to organise Celebrating Dad—a meaningful bonding event for fathers and their children.
-          link_text: Check more here
-          link_url: /lsps-x-psg/
         - title: Lakeside Primary School Virtual Open House Launch
           date: 13 May 2025
           announcement: We’re excited to launch our Virtual Open House for Lakeside